hiteshbaghel/JavaPratice/README.md

 ## About

-*I'm a backend developer focused on building reliable, scalable APIs using Java and Spring Boot.
-I enjoy working on systems that handle real users — thinking through security, performance, and clean code structure.*
+I'm a backend developer focused on building reliable, scalable APIs using Java and Spring Boot.
+I enjoy working on systems that handle real users — thinking through security, performance, and clean code structure.

-*Currently in my final semester at MIT Ujjain, actively looking for backend or full-stack developer roles where I can contribute and grow.*
+Currently in my final semester at MIT Ujjain, actively looking for backend or full-stack developer roles where I can contribute and grow.

-- 🔧 &nbsp;*Building [SkillSync AI](https://skillsyncai.vercel.app/) — an AI-powered placement prep platform*
+- 🔧 &nbsp;Building [SkillSync AI](https://skillsyncai.vercel.app/) — an AI-powered placement prep platform
-- ☁️ &nbsp;*Hands-on experience deploying Spring Boot apps on Google Cloud*
+- ☁️ &nbsp;Hands-on experience deploying Spring Boot apps on Google Cloud
-- 🏆 &nbsp;*1st Prize at ProjectExpo 4.0 among 72+ teams*
+- 🏆 &nbsp;1st Prize at ProjectExpo 4.0 among 72+ teams
-- 📍 &nbsp;*Based in Ujjain, MP · Open to relocation — Bangalore, Pune, Hyderabad*
+- 📍 &nbsp;Based in Ujjain, MP · Open to relocation (Bangalore, Pune, Hyderabad)

 ---